endevver/mt-plugin-ldaptools/README.md

 mt-plugin-ldaptools
 ===================

-Some miscellaneous code for debugging a particular LDAP problem.
+Some miscellaneous code for debugging a particular Movable Type/LDAP problem.
 You probably shouldn't be using this.